 Entrepreneurs’ Relief: trading company and holding company of a trading group

-- the company is the individual’s or, in the case of the disposal of trust business assets, the qualifying beneficiary’s, ‘personal company’ - see CG63985, and
+- the company is the “personal company” of the individual or, in the case of the disposal of trust business assets, of the qualifying beneficiary - see CG63985, and

 - the individual or the qualifying beneficiary is an officer or employee of the company, or of a company within the same group - see CG64110, and

 - the company is either a trading company or the holding company of a trading group.
-TCGA92/S169S(5) provides that these terms are defined in TCGA92/S165A - see CG64060.
+These terms have the same meaning as in TCGA92/S165A but you should note that from 18 March 2015 TCGA92/SCH7ZA modifies the meanings given in section 165A (TCGA92/S169SA) - see CG64060.

 Groups of Companies

-A 51 per cent subsidiary is defined in CTA10/S1154 - S1157 (previously ICTA88/S838).
+A 51 per cent subsidiary is defined in CTA10/S1154 - S1157.
 A company is a 51 per cent subsidiary if more than half its ordinary share capital is owned directly or indirectly by another company.

-TCGA92/S165A (8) similarly defines “trading group” as a group of companies, one or more of which carries on trading activities, and whose activities taken together do not carry on other activities to a substantial extent.
+TCGA92/S165A(8) similarly defines “trading group” as a group of companies, one or more of which carries on trading activities, and whose members’ activities taken together do not include activities other than trading activities to a substantial extent.